numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

     # Base URL of the remote data store
     base_url="",
     # The cache file registry.
 A dictionary with all files managed by this pooch.
-    # Keys are the file names and values are their respective SHA256 hashes which
-    # verify that the correct and uncorrupted file is being downloaded.
     registry={
         "imdb_train.txt": "6a38ea6ab5e1902cc03f6b9294ceea5e8ab985af991f35bcabd301a08ea5b3f0",
          "imdb_test.txt": "7363ef08ad996bf4233b115008d6d7f9814b7cc0f4d13ab570b938701eadefeb",